gnucitizen/gnucitizen-blog/contents/about.md

 ---
 title: About
-template: page.jade
+template: page.pug
 ---

 # About

-## Petko D. Petkov (pdp, pdparchitect)
+GNUCITIZEN is my nirvana, a place where I share my thoughts and interact with the rest of community.

+## pdp

 ![pdp](/files/pdp.png)

-Petko is the founder and leading member of GNUCITIZEN, a non-profit Information Security Think Tank.

 Founder/Director at FinTech and Security Startups <a href="https://twitter.com/pdp"><i class="fa fa-twitter"></i></a> <a href="https://github.com/pdparchitect"><i class="fa fa-github"></i></a> <a href="https://www.linkedin.com/in/pdparchitect"><i class="fa fa-linkedin"></i></a>

+Petko D. Petkov (pdp or pdparchitect) is the founder and leading member of GNUCITIZEN, a non-profit Information Security Think Tank.

-Petko D. Petkov's professional experience encompasses both leadership and technical roles in the following industries: Identity Verification, Artificial Intelligence & Machine Learning, Financial Technologies (FinTech), Gambling, Security Automation, and Security Consulting.
+Petko's professional experience encompasses both leadership and technical roles in the following industries: Identity Verification, Artificial Intelligence & Machine Learning, Financial Technologies (FinTech), Gambling, Security Automation, and Security Consulting.

 Notable Information Security contributions include developing exploitation techniques against web technologies, common browsers, the portable document format (PDF), DHCP, UPnP, other network protocols, and NoSQL databases.
 He has also contributed some of the earliest research on embedded devices and IoT security.